ScholarlyBrightMinds/abdallahabouhajal/README.md

 ---

-I started as a pharmacist, pivoted into AI and drug discovery during my MSc, and somehow ended up writing Python scripts to automate things nobody asked me to automate.
+I completed my Bachelor's in Pharmacy, but somewhere during my MSc, I fell into the world of AI and drug discovery, and honestly never looked back.
+Now i  and somehow ended up writing Python scripts to automate things nobody asked me to automate.
 That's just how I am.

-My MSc thesis tackled one of early-stage drug discovery's sneakiest problems — colloidal aggregators: molecules that *look* like promising drug hits but are actually just making a mess.
+My MSc thesis tackled a sneaky problem in early-stage drug discovery: **colloidal aggregators**, molecules that look like promising hits but are actually just clumping together and causing false positives.
 We built a machine learning tool to catch them early.
-It lives on a public web server.
-Pretty cool.
+And yes, it lives on a public web server.
+Still proud of that one.

 After graduating, I spent two years as a **Managing Editor at Scifiniti Publishing**, which taught me more about how science actually gets published than any textbook ever could.
-Now I'm a **Data Analyst** there — automating workflows, reporting journal performance metrics, and generally making spreadsheets do things they didn't know they could do.
+Now I'm a **Data Analyst** there, automating workflows, reporting journal performance metrics, and generally making spreadsheets do things they didn't know they could do.

 Also, I won a hackathon at **Insilico Medicine, Masdar City** in 2025.
 Just leaving that here.